As an acupuncturist, you'll use your open nature to put clients at ease as you restore the body's natural healing process

 - organise and promote your practice.

-An acupuncturist's earnings are related to the success of the practice and may be low during the first three to four years, as it can take time to get established.
+An acupuncturist's earnings are related to the success of the practice and may be low during the first few years, as it can take time to get established.

 Some acupuncturists offer multi-bed sessions in which more than one client is treated at a time (using partition screens for privacy), making it possible to reduce the treatment cost.

-Additional income from other employment may be required to cover living costs and overheads, such as rent of practice premises, until you've built up enough of a client base that their payments cover your outgoings.
+Additional income from other employment may be required to cover living costs and overheads to begin with.
+Once a strong client base has been built up their payments should cover outgoings and return a profit.

 Income figures are intended as a guide only.